 5678 | 9783 | 37842 | 05/23/2022 | 3 |

-This query first filters customers from the table who made a purchase within the last 6 months and spent more than 1000 USD in total.
+table who made a purchase within the last 6 months and spent more than 1000 USD in total.
 Then from this filtered list, it further filters customers whose average review rating is at least 4.
-Finally, these filtered customers are returned from the table.
+Finally, these filtered customers are returned from the customers

 Denormalization is the practice of altering a database schema in a way that breaks the normalization rules (1st, 2nd, 3rd normal forms).